 \subsection{Inference}

-Only the sub-models $M_{enc}$ and $M_{pred}$ are used during inference.
-The input image is split into tiles, which are then processed by the standard encoding sub-model $M_{enc}$.
-The tiles of pixel-level encodings produced by $M_{enc}$ are then processed by $M_{pred}$, which outputs tiles of pixel-level class probabilities.
-Each pixel is assigned the class it has the greatest probability for, and the output segmentation image is created by combining the output tiles into a single image.
+Only the encoding sub-model of the standard training path and the prediction sub-model are used during inference.
+The input image is processed by the encoding sub-model.
+The pixel-level encodings produced are then processed by the prediction sub-model, which outputs pixel-level class probabilities.
+Finally, each pixel is assigned the class for which it has the greatest probability.